 In 2011, Kings County District Attorney Charles Hynes created a Conviction Integrity Unit and invited defense lawyers to present cases where they believed innocent defendants had been convicted.
 One of the cases proffered was Ranta’s.

 The Integrity Unit began re-investigating.
-One of the witnesses who identified Ranta in the lineup said a police detective told him to pick “the guy with the big nose,” so he picked Ranta because he had the biggest nose.
+One of the witnesses who identified Ranta in the lineup said the lead police detective, Louis Scarcella, told him to pick “the guy with the big nose,” so he picked Ranta because he had the biggest nose.

 The prosecution investigators discovered that during the weeks when police were interrogating Bloom and Drikman, both were allowed to leave jail, smoke crack cocaine and have sex with prostitutes in return for implicating Ranta.